davidbhatt/thermo-diffusive_sfd/README.md

 # thermo-diffusive_sfd
 This code is extension of previous thermo-diffusive code.
-In this the oscillations of flame arising due to diffussive thermal imbalance or Lewsi number effects can be damped to obtain a good approximation of steady-state or stationary solution.
+In this the periodic  oscillations of flame arising due to diffussive thermal imbalance or Lewis number effects can be damped to obtain a good approximation of steady-state or stationary solution.
 In this way a fast solution to steady state can be obtained.
+The algorithm used is the Selective Frequency Damping algorithm described in the following paper:
+Bastien E. Jordi, Colin J. Cotter, Spencer J. Sherwin; An adaptive selective frequency damping method.
+Physics of Fluids 1 September 2015; 27 (9): 094104. https://doi.org/10.1063/1.4932107
-This apprimation can be efined using the Newton solver.
+This approximation can be refined using the Newton solver.
-  !More details can be found at following publication:
-  David S. Bhatt, Daniel Rodríguez, Linear analysis of thermo-diffusive instability from edge flames to fully premixed laminar flames with a wide range of Damköhler number and Lewis number greater than unity. (submitted to Combustion and Flame)

 In order to run, A list of input paramters are required and is described in inputs2d_info.txt Also a sample input file inputs2d.txt is also included.